mapo3mapo-rgb/localcafe/README.md

 - Menu page consists of 2 tabs that can be changed back and forth (Beverages & Food)
 - On shop page we have the most interactivity possible.
 Each card has 2 buttons to increase or decrease how many items we want to buy.
 When button 'To Checkout' (bottom-right corner) is pressed, a pop-up screen will apear that will walk you through the checkout procedure or with a message that nothing was selected.
 - On Contact page I have inserted a google map with Pythagorean cafe location (just please don't come looking for it, it's imaginary).
 Here we also have a contact form that is validated for an input (all fields must be filled).
 When button 'Submit' is clicked either we a missing field will be higlighted (default behaviour) or we will see a pop-up screen.
+- Validator that makes sure fields are filled in on 'Checkout' form.

 ## What's not here